anasbn3issa/url-shortener/README.md

     - Template: `dashboard.html.twig`
     - Logic: Retrieves URL statistics and URL list from the database.
+          ** Clicks ** : number of visits to the site through the shortened url.
+          **Unique referrers :  number of unique sources that linked the shortened url. ( you can test this by accessing a shortened url through '/' and '/shorten' route.

 2. **shorten:** This method handles the URL shortening functionality.
 It renders the `form.html.twig` template, which contains a form for submitting the original URL.
 After form submission, it generates a short code, saves the URL entity to the database, and renders the `shortened_url.html.twig` template to display the shortened URL.